scamiv/AM8280_QF12/README.md

 ```
 it starts: <APP_Chromecast> <COM_AVAHI> <APP_Airmirror> <APP_Airplay> <APP_DLNA> <APP_EZDisplay>

 Youtube tv also works decently.
+Sadly its a bit crash prone, needs governor.

 This hangs if started before network is up.
 Dont combine with booot to hdmi.